capejs/capejs/content/router.md

 When all callbacks are executed successfully, the hash which is specified by the last callback determines the component to be mounted.

-If we call the `reject`, the next and subsequent callbacks are not executed and the error handler is executed if it exists.
+If we call the `reject` method, the next and subsequent callbacks are skipped and the error handler is executed if it exists.

 The `show` method of router mounts the specified component (`Errors.NetworkError`)